Published: 18 June 2019

 Please note that for organisations claiming indirect/overhead costs, costs such as recruitment of staff, and general training (e.g. in common IT packages) are costs that should be covered by the indirect costs element of the award being sought and should not appear in this section.

 If external consultancy costs are included in this section they must be fully justified in the ‘Justification of Costs’ section.
 Please specify the hourly rate and the number of hours and note that consultants must not be people who are already employed by the applicant’s institution.
-If they are, any costs should be entered as direct costs in the ‘Details of Posts and Salaries’ and ‘Annual Costs of Posts’ sections.
+If they are, any costs should be entered as direct costs in the ‘Staff Costs’ and ‘Salary Costs’ sections.

 Open access costs